 By: Maralee McKee, Manners Mentor

-The design of these work areas strip away privacy and hold us captive next to coworkers who too often unknowingly drive us to distraction or worse by borrowing things off our desk, crunching away at snacks, constantly checking their chirping, buzzing, and ring-tone rousing smartphones, and doing other things that can hinder our productivity or up our stress level.
+The design of these work areas strips away privacy and holds us captive next to coworkers who too often unknowingly drive us to distraction or worse by borrowing things off our desk, crunching away at snacks, constantly checking their chirping, buzzing, and ring-tone-rousing smartphones, and doing other things that can hinder our productivity or up our stress levels.

-We can’t change the habits of everyone we work with, but we can set the standard for being the best neighbor in our cubicle-hood and hope that our example will eventually spread through the office as we live out these seven savvy, smart, and other’s sensitive do’s and don’ts.
+We can’t change the habits of everyone we work with, but we can set the standard for being the best neighbor in our cubicle-hood and hope that our example eventually will spread through the office as we live out these seven savvy, smart, and sensitive dos and don’ts.

 The 7 Manners of Being a Good Cubicle Neighbor